MSc Geographical Information Science

 |Independent study hours|

-- drop-in progress meeting slots within 2 timetabled hours and 2 additional hours to support work on unit assessments (with lecturer/demonstrator depending on demand)
+- optional slots within around 5 hours of timetabled progress meeting to support work on unit assessments (with lecturer/demonstrator depending on demand)